GEANT/bubo/README.md

 ## Output

-The tool generates two types of reports:
+The tool generates two types of reports (HTML and JSON):

 - **Detailed HTML report** with validation results for each domain
 - **Statistics report** summarizing the overall compliance status and scores.
 - **Scoreboard report** with a list of domains and their scores.

-All reports are saved in the `results/` directory with timestamped directory and filenames.\
+All reports are saved in the `results/` directory with timestamped directory and filenames.

-The HTML report provides a user-friendly visualization of the results, while the JSON file contains the same data in a machine-readable format for further processing.
+The HTML report provides a user-friendly visualization of the results, while the JSON file contains the same data in a machine-readable (API-Friendly) format for further processing.

 ### Note: